12.7% P (Cit. Sol. ≥ 38%), 1% S, 32% Ca

 Why Use Fine Particle Granulated RPR:

-Key benefits of RPR in general:
+Key Benefits of RPR in general:

 - Citric Solubility ranges from 37%-42% as a result of the product being ground to an average particle size of 74 Micron before the granulation process.
+As a result Phosphate is made available to the plant faster than standard RPR’s.

 - In a granule form giving it very good blending and application characteristics.